Jamal Adams returns to Seahawks practice, and Pete Carroll doesn’t rule out Chris Carson playing vs. 49ers

 RENTON — Seahawks safety Jamal Adams returned to practice on a limited basis Wednesday, his first time on the field since straining his groin against Dallas on Sept.
 27.

-The Seahawks hope that means he can be a full participant — or close to it — when Seattle hosts the 49ers Sunday at CenturyLink Field.
+The Seahawks hope that means he can be a full participant — or close to it — when Seattle hosts the 49ers on Sunday at CenturyLink Field.

-Adams has missed the last three games, and a defense that was already struggling even during his time on the field grew only more worrisome, compelling Seattle to to continue to keep acquiring big-name vets to try to help out, including Wednesday’s trade for defensive end Carlos Dunlap from Cincinnati.
+Adams has missed the last three games, and a defense that was already struggling even during his time on the field grew only more worrisome, compelling Seattle to continue to keep acquiring big-name vets to try to help out, including Wednesday’s trade for defensive end Carlos Dunlap from Cincinnati.

 But it’s the return of Adams that could mean as much as anything for the Seattle defense.

-During the two-plus games he saw action Adams was a playmaker all over the field, with 18 solo tackles and two sacks, which remains tied with Benson Mayowa for the most on the team.
+During the two-plus games he saw action, Adams was a playmaker all over the field, with 18 solo tackles and two sacks, which remains tied with Benson Mayowa for the most on the team.

-Carroll, though, said Adams returning on Wednesday didn’t yet mean he could play Sunday, saying how he recovers from the work the rest of the week will sway the decision greatly.
+Carroll, though, said Adams returning on Wednesday didn’t yet mean he could play Sunday.
+How he recovers from the work the rest of the week will sway the decision greatly.

 Ryan Neal has filled in for Adams and played admirably.
 But there’s a reason the Seahawks gave up two first-round picks for Adams, thinking he could give the team the kind of intimidating presence over the middle Seattle has lacked since the Legion of Boom days.

-Seattle has also hoped that once Adams returns the Seahawks will finally be whole in the secondary.
+Seattle has also hoped that, once Adams returns, the Seahawks will finally be whole in the secondary.

-Unfortunately, that may not happen as Carroll said cornerback Shaquill Griffin remains in the concussion protocol after suffering an injury in Sunday’s 37-34 overtime loss at Arizona and it’s unclear if he will be able to play Sunday.
+Unfortunately, that may not happen as Carroll said cornerback Shaquill Griffin remains in the concussion protocol after suffering an injury in Sunday’s 37-34 overtime loss at Arizona, and it’s unclear if he will be able to play Sunday.

 The Seahawks have essentially had just one full game — the opener at Atlanta — with its projected starting secondary of Adams, Griffin, cornerback Quinton Dunbar and free safety Quandre Diggs playing a complete game together.